 We show that the Left leaning economy displays a sovereign spread that is 200 basis points higher than the Right leaning economy, holding debt at its mean.
-This result emerges because the election effectiveness parameter not only governs the reelection probability of a government directly, it also indirectly influences its aversion to incur fiscal austerity measures in bad times.
+It is worth emphasizing that both economies inherit the same popular support parameters for Left and Right incumbents as the benchmark economy and therefore the differences in spread levels come from a different source.
+In fact, this result emerges because the election efficiency parameter not only governs the reelection probability of a government directly, but it also indirectly interacts with popular support to influence an incumbent's aversion to incur fiscal austerity measures in bad times.
 International lenders understand this political calculus and assign higher default risk to the Left leaning economy.
 We show that the two economies display differing fiscal behaviour - the Left leaning economy displays more procyclicality in fiscal policy than the Right leaning economy and this difference is consistent with the data.
 The differences in the propensity towards electing left governments comes with substantial welfare consequences: if the representative household could switch from the Left leaning economy to the Right leaning one, the average welfare gain is over 10 percent of permanent consumption.

 Related literature.
 This paper considers a dynamic stochastic small open economy with incomplete markets, endogenous political turnover, and default risk.
-It builds on the seminal study on international lending and sovereign default by Eaton and Gersovitz (1981), and on the more recent quantitative models by Aguiar and Gopinath (2006) and Arellano (2008), among others.
-Like our paper, Cuadra, Sanchez and Sapriza (2010) are interested in the relationship between endogenous fiscal policy and sovereign debt markets but do not make the connection to reelection probabilities that we highlight in this paper.1
+It builds on the seminal study on international lending and sovereign default by Eaton and Gersovitz (1981), and on the more recent quantitative models by Aguiar and Gopinath (2006) and Arellano (2008), among